Spurring the Next-Generation Genomics Analysis with Apache Spark

 A Puzzle with Millions to Billions of Pieces from Scratch

 De novo assembly is one of the most fundamental problems in bioinformatics and string graph is the lossless data representation used by many best practice assemblers, such as SGA and LSG.
-Comparing to de Brujin graph, string graph is more computational intensive; therefore, any solution to accelerate string graph construction is desired.
+Compared to de Brujin graph, string graph is more computational intensive; therefore, any solution to accelerate string graph construction is desired.

-Apache Spark is a fast and general engine for large-scale data processing based on the MapReduce model, an in-memory computing framework for efficient data processing with parallel and distributed algorithms.
-Atgenomix data scientists implements a novel approach, called GraphSeq, to construct string graph for a genome in parallel, based on proprietary parallel suffix array algorithm on Spark.
+Apache Spark is a fast and general-purpose engine for large-scale data processing based on the MapReduce model, an in-memory computing framework for efficient data processing with parallel and distributed algorithms.
+Atgenomix data scientists implement a novel approach, called GraphSeq, to construct string graph for a genome in parallel, based on proprietary parallel suffix array algorithm on Spark.
 GraphSeq is >13X faster than SGA overlap implementation and computes the string graph of the 38X WGS PE data (NA12878 provided by 10X Genomics) in ~2 hours.

 Cohort-based Annotation of Genetic Variants

-Researchers needs to easily annotate and interpret genetic variants derived from a large quantity of personal genomes.
+Researchers need to easily annotate and interpret genetic variants derived from a large quantity of personal genomes.
 ATGENOMIX develops an integrated interface to annotate the variants based on curated databases as well as in silico estimation on the effects of the variants.
-We adopt the scalable cluster computing framework, Apache Spark, and incorporates several parallel algorithms to speed up the process of variant annotation and interpretation.
+We adopt the scalable cluster computing framework, Apache Spark, and incorporate several parallel algorithms to speed up the process of variant annotation and interpretation.
 The key advances include efficient annotation on large structural variations, diverse combinations of variant filters, easy incorporation with a vast amount of public databases, and scalable architecture of analyzing hundreds of human whole genomes simultaneously.
 The generated annotation will then be stored in Elasticsearch for real-time query and exploratory analysis.